robertpiosik/CodeWebChat/README.md

 **Guiding principles**

-- Respect chatbot's TOS
-- Respect user privacy
+- Initialize chatbot to let the user work on the solution there
-- Operate 100% locally
+- Operate 100% locally with total user privacy
 - Stay free forever

-**Motivation behind non-agentic design**
+**Designed for top accuracy and speed**

 Large language models (LLMs) are trained on vast datasets targeting many use cases.
-For code generation, a model's training involves analyzing millions of simulated problem-solving flows, such as arriving at an accepted answer from a StackOverflow question.
-For the purpose of agentic coding, models are trained on an additional layer of data that simulates gathering context and planning next steps.
+For code generation, a model's training involves analyzing millions of simulated problem-solving flows, such as arriving at the accepted answer from a given StackOverflow question.
+For the purpose of agentic coding, models are trained on an additional layer of data that simulates gathering context and planning its next steps.

-Because the model is only as smart as examples it has seen in its pre-training, the possible coverage of real-world coding scenarios when approached at a high level is fundamentally limited.
+Because the model is only as smart as examples it has seen in its pre-training stage, the possible coverage of real-world scenarios when approached at a high level is fundamentally limited.

 Therefore, CWC is designed to align with LLMs' true capabilities—that is, code generation in a controlled signal-to-noise ratio environment.
 Controlled by you, the engineer.

 **The workflow**

-Select folders and files for context, enter prompt, pick edit format and send message via...
+Select folders and files for context, enter instructions, and send message via...

 - new chat—to continue in the connected browser
 - API call—to use a model provider of choice